nkoep/nkoep.net/posts/adaboost-regressor.md

 pretty straightforward once a trained regressor was available.
 Unfortunately, in the particular case of AdaBoost, the situation is slightly different.
-Naturally, prediction is still less complicated than the training procedure.
+Naturally, the prediction step is less complicated than the training step.
-However, there is not much insight to be gained from explaining how prediction is carried out first without going into the construction principle behind AdaBoost.
+However, there is not much insight to be gained from explaining how prediction is carried out first without going into the construction principle behind AdaBoost.[^adaboost-classification]
-We will therefore begin our foray into the inner workings of AdaBoost for regression by detailing the training process.
+In contrast to the previous two posts, we will therefore begin our foray into the inner workings of AdaBoost for regression by detailing the training process.
-This will already provide a lot of intuition and insight for the subsequent prediction step and the corresponding Python implementation we will discuss towards the end of the post.[^adaboost-classification]
+This will provide some intuition and insight for the subsequent prediction step and the corresponding Python implementation we will discuss towards the end of the post.

 [^adaboost-classification]: Note that this mainly applies to AdaBoost for regression.